BIOL 1010 Introduction to Biology I 3 Credits

 Course Fee Required

-BIOL 2180 Directed Study/ Biological Sci 1-3 Credits
+BIOL 2180 Directed Study in Issues in Biological Sciences 1-3 Credits

 1-3 semester credit hours based on topic covered (topics covered will vary).
 This course may consist of individual or independent work under supervision of a member of the faculty with whom specific arrangements have been made (directed reading, research, laboratory or field observation projects).
 The transferability of credit in this course will depend on the evaluation of the receiving institution.
 This course may be repeated for credit only once.